Coloring ideas for Dingo

 A dingo is a wild dog found mainly in Australia, famous for its pointed ears, fluffy tails, and keen senses.
 Dingoes are descendants of ancient domestic dogs that became wild again over thousands of years.
 They usually weigh between 13 and 24 kilograms and live for about 5 to 10 years in the wild.
 Their fur is short but thick, helping them survive both hot days and chilly nights.
 You might hear a dingo let out a high-pitched howl, which is how they communicate with each other across long distances.
 Dingoes live in deserts, forests, and grasslands, hunting animals like rabbits, birds, and small kangaroos, but they also enjoy fruits and plants.
 They are clever and playful creatures, often traveling in small groups or as lone explorers across the wide open lands.

-How to say Dingo in different languages
+How to say Dingo in different languages?

 - English: Dingo